Ready to build a full-stack influencer program?

 Find out how big the team is.
 Knowing the size of the influencer marketing team and comparing it with team size of other marketing departments in the same company will show you if it's their main focus (plan to run ongoing campaigns) or just one of the things they are trying out.

-Knowing influencer marketing associates or managers with your competitors is also great if you want to hire someone in the future or just want to exchange ideas with them.
+Knowing influencer marketing managers or associates of your competitors is also great if you want to hire someone in the future or just want to exchange ideas with them.

-The first step your competitors would have done is find creators.
+The first step your competitors would have done is find influencers.
 To identify the methods they used check two places — their website & facebook ads library.

-Visit their website and check if they have a landing page which invites creators to collaborate with them.
+Visit their website and check if they have a landing page which invites influencers to collaborate with them.
 Observe the messaging on the page, type of creators that they are inviting, if any incentives offered are listed or not.
-Check how they address the creators — do they call them ambassadors, affiliates, partners, creators?
+Check how they address the influencers — do they call them ambassadors, affiliates, partners, creators?

 You don't have to copy the competition but this information will give you ideas and help you find what works.